SCCapstone/BoredBards/README.md

 # BoredBards Capstone Project Repository

-This is the repository for our Android app for DMs/GMs of the tabletop roleplaying game _Dungeons and Dragons_.
+This is the repository for our Android app for DMs/GMs of the tabletop role-playing game _Dungeons and Dragons_.
 It features a section for the DM's campaign(s) and notes for each.
-The application also has a database of items, spells, monsters, etc. for the DM to use in constructing and running their games.For a more detailed description of the application and it's capabilities, check the repositiry's wiki page [here](https://github.com/SCCapstone/BoredBards/wiki).
+The application also has databases of items, spells, monsters, etc. for the DM to use in constructing and running their games.For a more detailed description of the application and it's capabilities, check the repository's wiki page [here](https://github.com/SCCapstone/BoredBards/wiki).

 ## Style Guide
 This application follows [Google's Style Guide for Java](https://google.github.io/styleguide/javaguide.html)